 Gas fireplaces, whether designed for beauty or heating, are factory built boxes enclosed by glass doors so you can see the fire.
 Your gas fireplace should be checked as frequently as a woodburning fireplace because even though gas generally burns clean, your chimney can still be obstructed by birds’ or other animals’ nests and become a fire hazard.
 The ease of owning a gas fireplace has appealed to many homeowners who want to quit splitting the wood and hauling it inside the home.
 Many gas fireplaces operate even when the electricity goes out, which can be a great relief in the presence of a winter storm.You also do

 *Be sure when choosing a gas fireplace, that it is going to serve your needs.
 Although there are countless styles and shapes available, some are designed for décor and others for actual heating of the home.
 Modern gas fireplaces may even come equipped with remote control starters, allowing you to adjust the flame height, heat output, etc. with the touch of a button.
 Some units burn propane and others natural gas.
 Whether you choose an ultra-modern unit or a more contemporary piece, and no matter where it is installed and what type of gas it burns, you should always work with a professional as much as possible.

-The two main types of gas fireplaces are vented and vent-free.
-Gas logs that are “vented” are able to take the place of wood in a traditional chimney.
+*Vented gas logs that are “vented” are able to take the place of wood in a traditional chimney.
 These are vented such that any dangerous gases like carbon monoxide will exit the home.
 However, merely converting from a wood burning aparatus to gas logs will not solve the problems of a deteriorated chimney.
 Any deterioration, damage, or buildup in the chimney must be treated the same with gas logs as would be with wood.

-*Vent-free gas logs, despite their similarity to a real, woodburning fire, can be dangerous to the respiratory system.
+*Vent-free gas logs, despite their similarity to a real, wood burning fire, can be dangerous to the respiratory system.
 Since the products from this particular flame are not vented up and out of the home, the chance of carbon monoxide, a lethal gas, entering and building up inside the home are increased.
 Vent-free gas logs are also deemed not safe or up to code in two states due to the increase in likelihood that small children or elderly will develop respiratory problems.

 Through technology and the modern world’s need for easy and comfort, new technologies in the realm of gas fireplaces are popping up left and right.
 Not only are there gas fireplaces but gas fired inserts have been designed to be installed inside a fireplace.
 Gas fireplaces can even be installed without an existing fireplace.
 Always remember to follow manufacturers installation methods and be sure that all work done measures up with your area’s codes.
 However, once a safe, up-to-code gas fireplace is working and functional, there is no limit to the joy and beauty it can add to your home.